Scale-invariant magnetic anisotropy in $\alpha$-RuCl$_3$: A quantum Monte Carlo study

-with $\hat{\boldsymbol{S}}_{tot} = \sum_{\ve{i},\alpha}\hat{S}_{\ve{i}}^{\alpha}$ and an imaginary time $\tau$.
+with $\hat{\boldsymbol{S}}_{tot} = \sum_{\ve{i}}\hat{\ve{S}}_{\ve{i}}$ and an imaginary time $\tau$.
 Figure~\ref{fig:MC-1} presents the results for the magnetotropic susceptibility $k$, with respect to temperature and magnetic field in the $\ve{a}$-$\ve{b}$ plane, and compares them to experiments for $\alpha$-RuCl$_3$~\cite{Modic20}.
-The magnetotropic susceptibility measurements have shown temperature and magnetic field scaling behavior of the form $k=Tf(B/T)$ over the temperature range bounded by the spin ordering temperature and the coherence scale of Majorana fermions, $T \approx [10,100 ]~\rm{K}$ (see the left panel of Fig.~\ref{fig:MC-1} (a)).
-Our QMC data shown in the right panel of Fig.~\ref{fig:MC-1} (a) quantitatively reproduces this scaling behavior below the magnetic exchange scale.
-Furthermore, our numerical results reveal that as the temperature increases, there is a departure from the low-temperature scaling, and we then observe a distinct scaling behavior at high temperatures.
-The experimental data shows the departure from the low-temperature scaling, but higher magnetic fields are required to reach the high-temperature, paramagnetic scaling.
-Moreover, for the other magnetic field directions in the QMC data, for instance, along the $\ve{c}$ direction (the left panel of Fig.~\ref{fig:MC-1} (b)) and the $\ve{b}$ direction (the right panel of Fig.~\ref{fig:MC-1} (b)), the scaling behavior remains observable and consistent at both high and low temperatures.
+The magnetotropic susceptibility measurements appear to show temperature and magnetic field scaling behavior of the form $k=Tf(B/T)$ over the temperature range bounded by the spin ordering temperature and the coherence scale of Majorana fermions, $T \approx [10,100 ]~\rm{K}$ [see the left panel of Fig.~\ref{fig:MC-1}(a)].
+Our QMC data shown in the right panel of Fig.~\ref{fig:MC-1}(a) quantitatively reproduces this behavior below the magnetic exchange scale.
+Furthermore, our numerical results suggest that as the temperature increases, there is a departure from the low-temperature behavior, and we then observe a more well-defined scaling behavior at high temperatures.
+The experimental data shows the departure from the low-temperature scalinglike behavior, but higher magnetic fields are required to reach the high-temperature, paramagnetic scaling.
+Moreover, for the other magnetic field directions in the QMC data, for instance, along the $\ve{c}$ direction [the left panel of Fig.~\ref{fig:MC-1}(b)] and the $\ve{b}$ direction [the right panel of Fig.~\ref{fig:MC-1}(b)], the observed behavior remains consistent at both high and low temperatures.

-Scaling behavior of the form $k=Tf(B/T)$ is satisfied for independent local moments for any anisotropic $g$-factor (see Supplemental Material).
+Scaling behavior of the form $k=Tf(B/T)$ is satisfied for independent local moments for any anisotropic $g$-factor (see Supplemental Material~\cite{sup}).
 This is expected for any spin system when the temperature exceeds the magnetic exchange energy and the scaling is expected to break down below this energy scale.
 However, the case of $\alpha$-RuCl$_3$ reveals a more complex scenario.
-Our QMC data show two distinct scaling behaviors: scaling that is characteristic of a free spin at high temperatures, as well as a new emergent scaling at low temperatures.
+Our QMC data show two behaviors: scaling that is characteristic of a free spin at high temperatures, and an emergent behavior at low temperatures.